fragarco/abasc/docs/en/abasc.md

 ### `DEC$(number, pattern)`

 **Function**.
 Introduced in BASIC 1.1, `DEC$` converts `number` to a string using a pattern to define the number of spaces before or after the decimal point.
-BASC currently ignores the pattern, so this behaves similarly to `STR$`.
+ABASC currently ignores the pattern, so this behaves similarly to `STR$`.

 ```basic
 PRINT DEC$(15.5, "###.##")